apify/crawlee/README.md

 ### Request queue

-Request queue is storage of URLs to crawl.
+The request queue is a storage of URLs to crawl.
-The queue is used for deep crawling of websites, where you start with several URLs and then recursively follow links to other pages.
+The queue is used for the deep crawling of websites, where you start with several URLs and then recursively follow links to other pages.
 The data structure supports both breadth-first and depth-first crawling orders.